Classic DP: Game Theory

 3. Code Implementation

-How can we implement the fir
+How to implement the fir

 and sec

-tuple?
-You can use Python, which has a built-in tuple type; or use C++'s pair container; or use a three-dimensional array dp[n][n][2]
+tuples?
+You can use Python's built-in tuple type, or use C++'s pair

 class Pair {